j-d-b/tas-server/README.md

 }
 ```

-Even if the jwt

 ### Usage
 The JWT must be included in the HTTP authorization header to access much of the TAS queries.

 Verification of the JWT (that it has been encoded with the correct `JWT_SECRET`) allows access to all of the queries (`authentication`), though the `userRole` field in the token is also checked to ensure the query can be performed by that given user (`authorization`).

-**Example implementation:** The **TAS Web Application** stores the JWT given on login in `window.localStorage` and includes it with every request to the backend API.
-'Logging out' of the application removes the JWT from storage.
+**Example implementation:** The **TAS Web Application** stores the JWT given on login in `window.localStorage` and includes it with every request to the backend API. *'Logging out'* of the application removes the JWT from storage.

 ### Unprotected routes
 Certain `queries` and `mutations` can be access without any JWT given: